 Organize & Plan Career

-The purpose of this page is to document my self-reflection on my career path in the context of what I’ve learned through this 120 hour training course.
-Below you will find my results for various career assessment and my meaning-making around their determinations.
+The purpose of this page is to document self-reflection on my career path in the context of what I’ve learned through this 120 hour training course.
+Below you will find my results for various career assessments and my meaning-making around their determinations.
 I will incorporate these descriptions of my personality, values, and skills to the ways I understand my work.
-This self-reflection is a practice that allows me to role-model self-awareness to clients, to empathize with clients (specifically college students) when they receive their results, and for my own benefit.
+This self-reflection is a practice that allows me to role-model self-awareness to clients, to empathize with clients (specifically college students) when they receive their results, and for my own growth and development.

 “Where I’ve Been, Where I am Now, and Where I Aspire to Go.”Former ‘Facilitating Career Development‘ student

 Values: Creativity, Helping Others, Tangible Results

 Holland Code: SIA (Social – Investigative – Artistic)